 Here’s How You Can Help Migrant Children

-In light of recent reports about the treatment of migrant children in government custody, many generous Americans have come forward, wanting to help.
-Here are some ways that you can become involved:
+Whether responding to reports about the treatment of migrant children in government custody or children separated from their parents at the border, many generous Americans have come forward, wanting to help.
+Below are some ways that you can become involved.

-We must preserve our asylum system and defend laws, such as the Trafficking Victims Protection Reauthorization Act [TVPRA] and the Flores Settlement, which protect the rights of the most vulnerable people in our nation.
-We should utilize proven alternatives to detention which are more cost effective, efficient, and humane ways to process asylum seekers.
-We should stop forcing asylum seekers to wait in Mexico while their immigration cases are processed – a policy that is already being challenged in court.
-We can and must invest in smart comprehensive and humane solutions to the reality that children and families are fleeing Central America and seeking protection at our border.
+We must preserve our asylum system and defend laws, such as the Trafficking Victims Protection Reauthorization Act [TVPRA] and the Flores Settlement Agreement, which protect the rights of some of the most vulnerable people in our nation.
+We should use proven alternatives to detention, which are more cost effective, efficient, and humane ways to process asylum seekers.
+We should uphold existing refugee laws by ensuring that people seeking safety can request asylum and other protection anywhere along the US border, including at ports of entry.
+We should cease limiting access to asylum through policies like Title 42 that force children and families into dangerous conditions in Mexico.
+We should guarantee that children who do end up in immigration detention are cared for by child welfare workers, not Border Patrol agents in forbidding uniforms.
+We can and must invest in smart, comprehensive, and humane solutions to the reality that children and families are fleeing war, climate disaster, domestic and gang violence, and other crises and seeking protection at our border.

 Speak out and educate the people around you